giuetr/secrawl/README.md

 Supported Methods
 -----------------
-Currently this cralwer supports only 4 filings
+Currently this cralwer supports 2 types of filings:
 *  10-K
 *  10-Q
-*   8-K
-*  13-F

 I have maintained a list of companies with their cik code and the file can be downlaoded from [here][2].